cloud-66-internal/help.cloud66.com/_rails/how-to-guides/add-ins/memcached.md

 ---
 layout: post
 template: one-col
-title:  "How to use the Memcached Add-in"
+title:  "Using the Memcached Add-in"
 categories: how-to-guides/add-ins
 lead: Add Memcached to your stack with ease
 tags: ['Add in']